Mass-varying neutrino in light of cosmic microwave background and weak lensing

-However, as soon as neutrinos become nonrelativistic, the coupling term $\sim \beta \rho_\nu$ becomes significantly different from zero, affecting also the evolution of the field $\phi$.
-As shown in Fig.~{\ref{fig_1_const}}, $\rho_\nu$ and $\rho_\phi$ change behavior for $z < 6$: the value of the scalar field stays `almost' constant and the frozen scalar field potential mimics a cosmological constant.
-According to this model, at the present time neutrinos are still subdominant with respect to CDM, though in the future they will take the lead.
-For our choice of the parameters neutrino pressure terms may be safely neglected for redshifts $z_{nr}<4$; before that redshift neutrinos free stream as usual relativistic particles.
+The initial conditions for the field $\phi$ and its time derivative are chosen in a recursive way to reproduce the correct value of the assigned density parameters at $a=1$.
+In the very early universe, neutrinos are still relativistic and almost massless, where $p_\nu = \rho_\nu/3$ and the coupling term in Eqs.(\ref{cons_phi}), (\ref{cons_gr}), (\ref{kg}) vanishes.
+However, the coupling term $\sim \beta \rho_\nu$ becomes significantly different from zero as soon as neutrinos become nonrelativistic, affecting the evolution of the field $\phi$.
+Neutrinos and $\phi$ densities change behaviour for $z < 6$: the value of the scalar field stays almost constant, and the frozen scalar field potential mimics a cosmological constant.
+According to this model, neutrinos at the present time are still subdominant with respect to cold dark matter (CDM), though they will take the lead in the future.
+For our choice of the parameters, neutrino pressure terms may be safely neglected for redshifts $z_{nr}<4$; before that, redshift neutrinos free stream as usual relativistic particles.

-\subsection{Perturbed Equations}
+\subsection{Perturbed equations}